This Day in History: April 29

 - 1861: The Maryland House of Delegates votes 53-13 against seceding from the Union.

-- 1861: In Montgomery, Ala., President Jefferson Davis asks the Confederate Congress for the authority to wage war.
+- 1861: In Montgomery, Ala., Jefferson Davis asks the Confederate Congress for the authority to wage war.

-- 1946: Twenty-eight former Japanese officials go on trial in Tokyo as war criminals; seven end up being sentenced to death.
+- 1946: Twenty-eight Japanese ex-officials go on trial in Tokyo as war criminals; seven end up being sentenced to death.

 - 1957: The SM-1, the first military nuclear power plant, is dedicated at Fort Belvoir, Va.